sorentwo/braintree-elixir/README.md

 You'll need a Braintree sandbox account to run the integration tests.
 Also, be sure that your account has [Duplicate Transaction Checking][dtc] disabled.

+### Merchant Account Features

 In order to test the merchant account features, your sandbox account needs to have a master merchant account and it needs to be added to your environment variables (only needed in test).

 Your environment needs to have the following:

-- Add-ons with ids: "bronze", "silver" and "gold"
+* Add-ons with ids: "bronze", "silver" and "gold"
-- Plans with ids: "starter", "business"
+* Plans with ids: "starter", "business"
-- "business" plan needs to include the following Add-ons: "bronze" and "silver"
+* "business" plan needs to include the following add-ons: "bronze" and "silver"

 [dtc]: https://articles.braintreepayments.com/control-panel/transactions/duplicate-checking